Commuting Simplicity and Closure Constraints for 4D Spin Foam Models: Introduction

 The present article is concerned with the following issue in the framework of spin-foam models.
 The current spin-foam models are mostly inspired by the 4-dimensional Plebanski formulation of GR \cite{plebanski} (Plebanski-Holst formulation by including the Barbero-Immirzi parameter $\g$), whose action reads \be S_{\text{PH}}[A,B,\varphi]:=\int \lt(B+\frac{1}{\g}*B\rt)^{IJ}\wedge F_{IJ}+ \frac{1}{4}\int\rmd^4x\ \varphi^{\a\b\g\delta}B^{IJ}_{\a\b}B^{KL}_{\g\delta}\eps_{IJKL} \ee where $B$ is a so(4)-valued 2-form field, $F:=\rmd A+A\wedge A$ is the curvature of the so(4)-connection field $A$ and $\varphi^{\a \b\g\delta}=\varphi^{[\a\b][\g\delta]}$ is a densitized tensor, symmetrized under interchanging $[\a \b]$ and $[\g\delta]$, and traceless $\eps_{\a\b\g\delta}\varphi^{\a\b\g\delta}=0$.
 For the illustrative purposes of this article, we consider only Euclidean GR in the present article, however, the lessons learnt will extend also to the Lorentzian theory.
 One can show that the equations of motion implied by the Plebanski-Holst action are equivalent to the Einstein equations of GR.
 Moreover, if we consider formally the following path integral partition function of the Plebanski-Holst action and perform the integral of $\varphi^{\a\b\g\delta}$ \be Z:=\int [DA\ DB\ D\varphi]\ e^{iS_{\text{PH}}[A,B,\varphi]}=\int [DA\ DB]\ \delta\lt(\eps_{IJJKL}B^{IJ}_ {\a\b}B^{KL}_{\g\delta}-\cv\eps_{\a\b\g\delta}/4!\rt)\ e^{i\int \lt(B+\frac{1}{\g}*B\rt)^{IJ}\wedge F_{IJ}} \ee we obtain the partition function of BF theory \cite{bf} whose paths are, however, constrained by 20 \emph{Simplicity Constraint} equations \be \eps_{IJJKL}B^{IJ}_{\a\b}B^{KL}_{\g\delta}-\frac{1}{4!}\cv\eps_{\a\b\g\delta} \ee

-The point of this formulation is of course that the path integral quantization of BF theory has been well-understood in the context of spin-foam models (see the corresponding chapters in \cite{book}) and thus the idea is to rely on those results and to implement the simplicity constraints properly into the partition function of BF theory.
+The point of this formulation is of course that the path integral of BF theory has been formulated as a concrete spin-foam model (subject to the divergence issue, see the corresponding chapters in \cite{book}) and thus the idea is to rely on those results and to implement the simplicity constraints properly into the partition function of BF theory.
 We remark that even for Euclidian gravity, the partition function (\ref{PL}) is unlikely to be derived from the canonical formulation because of the presence of second class constraints which affect the choice of the measure in (\ref{PL}), see the first and third reference in \cite{links} for a detailed discussion.
-Since in current spin foam models the proper choice of measure is also regarded as a technical problem of higher order and as we want to draw attention to a different issue for the current spin foam models, we also will not deal with the measure issue in this article and leave this for future research.
+Since in current spin foam models the proper choice of measure is also regarded as a nontrivial problem and as we want to draw attention to a different issue for the current spin foam models, we also will not deal with the measure issue in this article and leave this for future research.